The-New-Maps-Project/website/docs/docs2.md

 ## Files

-The data for a map, which includes precincts and parameters, is imported as a file into The New Maps Project's homepage visualizer.
+The data for a map, which includes precincts and parameters, is imported as a file into The New Maps Project's Editing Suite.
 The file is always a plain text file (.txt) and the same file format is used for imported and exported files.

 ## File Format